About

 Anti-Time Management (Richie Norton)

-On acting from intentions rather than towards distant goals.
+On acting from our "final cause" rather than towards distant goals.

 So Good They Can't Ignore You (Cal Newport)